Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

     - `'vote_average'`: Average voter score
     - `'vote_count'`: Total number of votes
     - `'status'`: Boolean stat- released for viewing or still in production
-    - `'release_date'`: Date movie was released to public
+    - `'release_date'`: The date the movie was released to the public
     - `'revenue'`: Money earned after release
     - `'runtime'`: Length of movie in time
     - `'adult'`: Boolean stat to tag if it was made for adults
-    - `'budget'`: Money reserved for creation of movie
+    - `'budget'`: Money reserved for the creation of the movie
     - `'original_language'`: Primary language spoken upon first release
-    - `'popularity'`: Numerical value comparing demand for movie compared to other movies
+    - `'popularity'`: Numerical value comparing demand for a movie compared to other movies
     - `'genres'`: List of all genre tags for each movie
     - `'production_companies'`: List of all production companies involved in each movie
     - `'production_countries'`: Country of origin